77040 Real Estate Market Update | March 27, 2023

-Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in The Woodlands, Texas, specifically a market update for the 77381 Zip Code.
+Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in Jersey Village, Texas, specifically a market update for the 77040 Zip Code.
 Whether you are looking to buy, sell, or just keep an eye on the market, we look forward to being your resource.

-We currently have 27 homes pending, with 14 homes sold in the last two weeks, averaging a sale price of $222 a square foot.
-Fourteen homes sold over the asking price, with one home selling 12% above the listing price.
+We currently have 7 homes pending, with 1 homes sold in the last two weeks, averaging a sale price of $150 a square foot.
+One homes sold over the asking price.

-Compared to the two weeks prior: Homes sold are up from 9 homes sold to 14 homes sold.
+Compared to the two weeks prior: The number of homes sold is still the same, but the average sales price is up $540,000 ($435,000 previously).
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 Jo's Two Cents